 Preparing for a time when you may no longer be able to make sound decisions on your own can be emotional and difficult for you and your family.
 But finding a compassionate lawyer should not add to the stress.
 The estate planning attorneys in Nashville, TN at Martin Heller Potempa & Sheppard, PLLC understand how hard it can be to discuss your end of life wishes.
 That’s why we take the time and guide you through the process, giving you the peace of mind knowing that everything will be taken care of once you pass away or become unable to care for yourself.

 What is Estate Planning?

-At Martin Heller Potempa & Sheppard, PLLC, our estate planning services include:
+At Martin Heller Potempa & Sheppard, PLLC, our Nashville estate attorney services include:

-If you’re middle age, your estate planning may be different.
-Chances are, you’ll have more assets than a young couple and you’ll want those assets to be protected.
+As you age, your estate planning changes.
+If you’re middle-aged, chances are you’ll have more assets than a young couple and you’ll want those assets to be protected.
 You may want to create trusts to minimize any possible estate and inheritance taxes.

 Why Worry about Estate Planning Now?

 For many individuals, estate planning only becomes urgent when tragedy strikes.
 But waiting until the last minute is not in your best interest.
 According to Forbes, nearly half of Americans over 55 still don’t have a will.